Michael Harrington (soccer)

-Michael Harrington (born January 24, 1986) is a former American soccer player.
+Michael Harrington (born January 24, 1986) is an American retired soccer player who is currently an assistant coach the University of North Carolina.

 Career

 College and amateur

 Born in the North Carolina city of Greenville, Harrington attended the University of North Carolina at Chapel Hill where he played on the men's college soccer team from 2003 to 2006.
 During the collegiate off season, he also played for the Raleigh CASL Elite of the Premier Development League.

 Professional

 Harrington was selected in the first round (third overall) of the 2007 MLS SuperDraft by Kansas City Wizards.
 He finished 3rd overall in voting for Rookie of the Year.

 After six years with Kansas City, Harrington was traded to Portland Timbers in December 2012 in exchange for allocation money.
 He was traded to the Colorado Rapids in exchange for allocation money following the 2014 season.

 In January 2016, Harrington signed with the Chicago Fire.

 In January 2018, Harrington signed with USL hometown side North Carolina FC.